The Operative

 19th level: Focus Capstone

 When you roll initiative, you can choose to recover up to four expended focus points.
-Once you've done so, you must complete a short or long rest before you can do so again.
+This feature refreshes after a short rest.

 20th level: Ability Score Capstone

-Increase two different ability scores of your choice by 2.
-The maximum for these scores increases by 2.
+Increase an ability score of your choice by 2.
+Your maximum for this score increases by 2.
+Then, do so a second time.

 Operative Exploits